 Many of our clients have emailed or called about whether they have to abide by their current parenting plan during the Coronavirus epidemic.
 The answer is yes.
-While there are many uncertainties right now the Courts do not want to see parties’ not keeping to their agreements.
+While there are many uncertainties right now, the Courts do not want to see parties’ not keeping to their agreements.
 If an agreement is made between the parties to differentiate from the parenting plan, that is different.
-What could also change the situation is if one the parents resides out of state, and that state is under a shelter in place order.
-Colorado is not currently under a shelter in place order, however, that may not be the situation when you’re reading this.
+What could also change the situation is if one of the parents resides out of state and that state is under a shelter-in-place order.
+Colorado is not currently under a shelter-in-place order.
+However, that may not be the situation when you’re reading this.

-The Coronavirus offers a lot of unknowns and we do not know when things will go back to normal.
-Work with the other party and to hopefully come to a temporary agreement that works best for your family’s situation, and if that doesn’t work, then consult with your child custody attorney to offer ideas
+The Coronavirus offers a lot of unknowns, and we do not know when things will go back to normal.
+Work with the other party and hopefully come to a temporary agreement that works best for your family’s situation, and if that doesn’t work, then consult with your child custody attorney to offer ideas.